spark-mv/cdn/install.md

 # 5. Deploy to production

+At this stage the HolaCDN is still disabled on the server side.
+You will get a "No browser match - HolaCDN disabled" message from any other machine other than your test machine until you enable it.

 When you are satisfied with local testing, you can gradually enable HolaCDN for real users in production.
 Login to [your HolaCDN account] (http://www.holacdn.com/cp) and go to the configuration section.
 In the 'gen' zone, use the granular controls to enable Hola on different platforms/browsers.
 For example:

 For example: